 - The skin around the vesicular rash becomes red

 - The rash is generally confined to one side of the face.
-In immunosuppressed people the rash may be more widespread
+In people with weakened immune systems, the rash may be more widespread

 - The rash blisters burst and scab over, usually seven to 10 days after first appearing